MartinRusk/G1000/README.md

 This repository hosts the firmware and design files for the mrusk G1000 device.

-The implementation is based the original FlightSimMaker solution (see https://docs.google.com/presentation/d/1siKPc6BkJSg9kihLLKLU8frNLp2IIBlw_dUE9n4Btq4).
+The master branch now uses the XPLDirect driver for X-Plane by Curiosity Workshop.
+Software is (c) by mrusk and Curiosity Workshop.
+For the previously supported RealSimGear driver solution (also for MSFS2020) please look into the RealSimGear branch.
+Software provided here is licensed under GPL V3.0 License.

-Contains CAD files from the FlightSimMaker Discord https://discord.gg/YVbK6dmkeV.
+Please visit the Curiosity Workshop Discord https://discord.gg/gzXetjEST4 and the FlightSimMaker Discord https://discord.gg/YVbK6dmkeV.

 3D Design also available at Printables: https://www.printables.com/de/model/199536-flight-simulator-g1000-nxi

 PCBs to build the solution are currently out of stock.
 Order details are given in the building instructions.
 In case of trouble you may contact me via g1000nxi@outlook.de

-This branch uses the XPLDirect driver for X-Plane by Curiosity Workshop.
-Software is (c) by mrusk and Curiosity Workshop

-Software provided here is licensed under GPL V3.0 License.

 3D design files are (c) by DKF and mrusk, licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].